 She currently lives in Berlin, where she sings, writes, performs, teaches, records and translates, but is still very connected to Brussels, where she works on a regular basis.
 As a singer, she navigates different genres with ease, from jazz to world music, latin, soul, pop, folk, blues and fado, having collaborated with many prolific and distinguished musicians throughout the years.

 As a lyricist and composer, Ana has embraced two musical worlds, especially; a folky-pop vibe, with soul, rock and jazz influences, which comes to light in her work as the bandleader of ANA, and with her trio ANA & the Duorkestra, and a Jazz-laden, world music, classical and folk infused repertoire with Portuguese influences, as she demonstrates in her work with acclaimed pianist Diederik Wissels and guitarist Filipe Duarte.

-She is also known for sharing the stage as a guest with the band Bossa Flor, having sung with Pierre Barouh on their album “Rencontres en Bossa – de Jobim à Barouh”, and is part of the Mirya music production crew with Volodymyr Antoniv.
-She has recorded two CDs with her former Portuguese-Belgian band Espelhos (“Espelhos – Canções Portuguesas” and “Encontros d’Água” produced by Swami Jr.) and has toured throughout Brazil, Portugal and Belgium.
+Furthermore, she has gained recognition from the Indian community and the Indian Embassy in Brussels for her rendition of “Vaishnav Jan To”, in tribute to Mahatma Gandhi.
+She is also known as a member of the Portuguese Art Collective in Berlin and for sharing the stage as a guest with the band Bossa Flor, having sung with Pierre Barouh on their album “Rencontres en Bossa – de Jobim à Barouh”.
+She is part of the Mirya music production crew with Volodymyr Antoniv.
+She has written for and recorded two CDs with the Portuguese-Belgian band Espelhos: “Espelhos – Canções Portuguesas”(2012) and “Encontros d’Água” (2015), produced by Latin Grammy-winner Swami Jr. and featuring the Brazilian percussionist Igor Ribeiro.
+The band toured throughout Brazil, Portugal and Belgium.